dreipol/dreiAttest-android/README.md

         ...
     }
 ```
-The feature is now signing every request, if the url is matching the configured `baseAddress` in the `DreiAttestService`.
+The feature is now signing every request, for which the url matches the configured `baseAddress` in the `DreiAttestService`.

 ### Development
 During development it may be useful to setup a shared secret on the server to bypass dreiAttest.
 You can pass this shared secret to the library using the DREIATTEST_BYPASS_SECRET environment variable or by passing it to the AttestServie in its initializer.